w3c/dpv/README.md

 * legal basis used to justify processing
 * information about consent where it is used as a legal basis

-The namespace for DPV terms is `http://www.w3.org/ns/dpv#`

-The suggested prefix for the DPV namespace is `dpv`
+The namespace for DPV terms is `http://www.w3.org/ns/dpv#` with suggested prefix `dpv`.
+The IRI for DPV is currently redirected to serve the files hosted in this repository from GitHub pages i.e. `http://dpvcg.github.io/dpv/` (thanks to @bert-github for setting this up).
+Content-negotiation should therefore be supported for all files/serialisations of the DPV and its modules.

 The [**DPV-GDPR**](https://github.com/dpvcg/dpv-gdpr) vocabulary expands on the DPV vocabulary to provide the specific legal basis defined within GDPR.

 The [**DPV-NACE**](https://github.com/dpvcg/dpv-nace) vocabulary provides a RDFS and DPV compatible serialisation of the  [NACE](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM_DTL&StrNom=NACE_REV2) industry standard classification system used in the EU.

 The Data Privacy Vocabulary is an outcome of the activities of the [Data Privacy Vocabularies and Controls Community Group (DPVCG)](https://www.w3.org/community/dpvcg/)

+## DPV and Modules

+The term 'DPV' represents the entire vocabulary - with its concepts and terms as defined in the specification.
+Serialisations for this in `rdf+xml`, `json-ld`, and `turtle` are provided.
+The 'modules' in DPV are separate files for each of the hierarchies and concept taxonomies - for example 'purposes'.
+These are defined in the `rdf` folder with serialisations for each module.
+The `core` or `base` vocabulary or ontology is defined containing the top-level classes and data model (i.e. `PersonalDataHandling`).

 ## Contribution / Participation